capnproto/capnproto/doc/language.md

 {% endhighlight %}

 Interface-wise, the above group behaves as if you had defined a nested struct called `Address` and then a field `address :Address`.
-However, a gorup is _not_ a separate object from its containing
+However, a group is _not_ a separate object from its containing
 struct: the fields are numbered in the same space as the containing struct's fields, and are laid out exactly the same as if they hadn't been grouped at all.
 Essentially, a group is just a namespace.